Emily Ratajkowski Boasts Overflowing Cleavage In A Revealing Red Dress With A Racy Top

 On August 11, Emily Ratajkowski looked beyond sexy while rocking a very revealing red dress on Instagram.
 The top model’s frock appeared as a mirror-like double image on the social media platform.
-Because of the recent display, her 23.8 million instagram followers were treated to two different angles in one photo as Emrata modeled her latest sartorial statement.
+Because of the recent display, her 23.8 million Instagram followers were treated to two different angles in one photo as Emrata modeled her latest sartorial statement.

 The brown-eyed beauty wore her hair down, straight and a bit wild looking.
 Her face was almost devoid of make-up save possibly a swipe of lip gloss and a bit of mascara.